svg/svgo/plugins.md

 }
 ```

-Find all elements with specific attribute
+Find all circles with specific attribute

 ```js
 const myPlugin = {